Cloudflare Enters Observability Market With Acquisition To Enhance Serverless Performance

-(MENAFN- Caribbean News Global) Cloudflare enters new market; acquisition will enhance observability tools within Cloudflare's developer platform to keep pace with the evolving needs of modern web applications
+(MENAFN- Mid-East) Cloudflare enters new market; acquisition will enhance observability tools within Cloudflare's developer platform to keep pace with the evolving needs of modern web applications.

+DUBAI, UAE– Cloudflare, Inc. (NYSE: NET), the leading connectivity cloud company, today today announced an entrance into the observability market with the acquisition of Baselime, the cloud-native observability platform.
+By integrating Baselime's technology with Cloudflare's developer platform, Cloudflare will be uniquely positioned to bring deep knowledge of serverless platforms and developer experience together to solve the challenges of observability for serverless apps.

 “Two million developers building on Cloudflare trust us to help scale their apps globally, but can still struggle to understand the behavior of their cloud applications,” said Matthew Prince, co-founder and CEO, Cloudflare.“We believe that to be the leading developer platform, having the best observability tools built in is going to be table-stakes.
 Baselime has raised the standard for serverless observability and we can further unlock those insights for every developer building on our platform.”